Ruckus000/carroChatbotTraining/docs/README.md

 - **Intent Detection:** Classifies the input text into a predefined set of intents.
 Intents are expected to follow a `flow_subintent` naming convention (e.g., `towing_request_tow_basic`, `roadside_request_battery`).
 If the model's confidence is below a threshold (currently hardcoded at 0.5 in `inference.py`), it defaults to a `fallback_low_confidence` intent.
 - **Entity Recognition:** Identifies and extracts named entities from the text.
 It uses the **BIO (Beginning, Inside, Outside)** tagging scheme.
 For example, "123 Main Street" might be tagged as `B-pickup_location I-pickup_location I-pickup_location`.
 The inference script then groups these tags into entity dictionaries like `{"entity": "pickup_location", "value": "123 Main Street"}`.
+- **Sentiment Analysis:** Analyzes the emotional tone of the message and provides a sentiment label (positive, negative, neutral) with a confidence score.
+This information is used to adapt responses and optimize dialog flow, especially for urgent situations.
-- **Dialog Management:** The `DialogManager` class manages conversation state for multiple conversations, determines appropriate actions based on intents and entities, and coordinates the flow of the conversation.
+- **Dialog Management:** The `DialogManager` class manages conversation state for multiple conversations, determines appropriate actions based on intents, entities, and sentiment, and coordinates the flow of the conversation.
-- **Response Generation:** The `ResponseGenerator` class generates human-readable responses based on the determined action and current dialog state.
+- **Response Generation:** The `ResponseGenerator` class generates human-readable responses based on the determined action, current dialog state, and sentiment context.

 ---